aarongilly/blog/content/Pages/Creations/Obsidian-based Project Management System.md

   - creation/other
 date: 2026-01-09
 ---
+# Summary

 After years of iteration, I've arrived on an Obsidian-based project management system that I enjoy using, with no asterisks necessary.
+This page tells all about it.

+# More
 ## Overview

 ### Capabilities